Roque Dalton: Writing and political career

 Roque Dalton and Cuban Fayad Jamís, in the newsroom of the newspaper Hoy in 1962.

 Roque shaking hands with combatants during the conference of the people.

-Roque Dalton and Álvaro Menen Desleal, in Santiago de Chile, as correspondents for the news program TELE-PERIÓDICO, the first television news program in El Salvador.

 In 1961 he travelled to Havana, where he was welcomed by Casa de las Américas, a gathering place for many exiled leftist Latin American writers.
 Dalton returned clandestinely to El Salvador in 1965 but was soon caught and taken prisoner.
 He awaited execution in Cojutepeque, but was miraculously saved.
 There was an earthquake and the wall of his prison cell fell down.
 Dalton took advantage of this and escaped.
 He slipped into a passing religious procession and managed to meet his fellow revolutionaries, who helped him escape to Cuba again.
 He was then sent to Prague as a correspondent for The International Review: Problems for Peace and Socialism.
 While in Prague, he wrote his internationally acclaimed Taberna y Otros Lugares.
 He also produced a landmark biography of Miguel Mármol, a prominent Salvadoran communist who had participated in the 1932 Salvadoran peasant uprising and was living in exile in Prague.

 In 1970, Roque Dalton had become a recognized figure in the Salvadoran left.
 He tried hard to become a revolutionary soldier, for which reason he participated in military training camps in Cuba several times.
 He once wrote, "Politics are taken up at the risk of life, or else you don't talk about it".

 Roque Dalton (1937–75) was the major literary figure and an important political architect of the revolutionary movement in El Salvador.
 Dalton represents a new type of Latin American writer: no longer the genial 'fellow traveler' of the revolution, like Pablo Neruda, but rather the rank and file revolutionary activist for whom the intricate cabbala of clandestine struggle—passwords, safe houses, escape routes, forged documents, sectarian squabbles—was as familiar as Parisian surrealism.
 A dangerous and difficult profession, in which the event that seals a writer's reputation is often precocious martyrdom.

 When he felt properly trained as a soldier, he sought admission to the Salvadoran Marxist-Leninist, political-military organization Farabundo Martí National Liberation Front.
 However, the organization's leader, Commander "Marcial" (whose real name was Salvador Cayetano Carpio), rejected his application, arguing that Roque's role in the revolution was as a poet, and not as a foot-soldier.
 Because of this, he applied to join the ERP - Ejército Revolucionario del Pueblo- (People's Revolutionary Army in English).
 Though Dalton himself was not allowed to become part of the FPL, both his sons joined the FPL in the late 1970s.
 Roque Dalton's military career also included cooperation with Guatemalan revolutionaries in creating EGP - Ejército Guerrillero de los Pobres (Guerrilla Army of the Poor in English).